Leprosy Is Curable

-The medicine was introduced to Kalaupapa in 1946.
+The sulfone medicine was first introduced to Kalaupapa in 1946.

-When the medicine finally arrived, the injections of promin dramatically improved the health of many people at Kalaupapa – and gave them hope for what used to be an uncertain future.
-A doctor who had not been to Kalaupapa for some time was overwhelmed with the renewed zest for life that he saw in the community when he returned for a visit after people had been receiving the medicine.
+When the medicine finally arrived, the injections of promin dramatically improved the health of many people at Kalaupapa — and gave them hope for what used to be an uncertain future.
+A doctor who had not visited Kalaupapa for some time was overwhelmed with the community’s renewed zest for life that he saw when he came back after people had been receiving the medicine.

 Henry Nalaielua, who had been taken from his family in 1936 when he was just 10 years old and sent to Kalaupapa five years later, was one of the first people who was allowed to leave Kalaupapa because, after a series of medical tests, he was found to be cured.
 He still remembers calling his mother on that day in 1949 to pick him up in Honolulu.
 It would be the first time they would see each other in 13 years.

 “I walked out the gate with my suitcase, I went in the car,” Nalaielua told The Maui News reporter Valerie Monson in an interview at his home.
 “I sat in the car in the back with her and all she did was cry.
 She couldn’t believe I was free.”

 Like Nalaielua, many others at Kalaupapa who arrived in the 1930s and 1940s, thought they only had a few years to live.
 Thanks to the sulfone drugs, many went on to live very long — and accomplished — lives.
 In fact, today the oldest resident at Kalaupapa, retired welder John Arruda, is 98 years old, is still living on his own and still driving his pickup.